-Research shows that prevention, early support and joint working with multi-agency partners can significantly reduce the need for statutory intervention later on in children’s lives.
+Research shows that prevention, early support and joint working with multi-agency partners can significantly reduce the need for statutory intervention later on in children’s lives and can significantly reduce harm to children.

-Early Support delivers services and activities for parents, carers, pregnant women and young people aged 0-19 (or 25 with Special Educational Needs/disability).
+Early Support delivers services and activities for parents, carers, pregnant women and young people aged 0-19 (or up to 25 with Special Educational Needs/disability).

 Early Support Hubs